-This checklist n nust be o cross-referenced l to and acco ompanied by the school's catalog.
+This checklist must be cross-referenced to and accompanied by the school's catalog.

-School Name: Schoo l Number: Date: Address: City: State: Zip code:
+School Name: Sch ool #: Date: Address: City: State: Zip Code:

-The Catalog Checklist provides a list of each item required for inclusion in a school's catalog and serves as a detailed index to aid reviewers in finding each of these requirements.
+The Catalog Checklist provides a list of each item for inclusion in a school's catalog and serves as a detailed index to aid reviewers in finding each of these requirements.
 A copy of this Catalog Checklist is to accompany each catalog sent to the Commission.
 Mark the Catalog Checklist to show page number(s) (or references to specific covers or supplements) where each required item is included.
-Mark the catalog with the Catalog Checklist item number at the location where the required information appears.
-The catalog of each ACCSC accredited school must include the following items.
-If any item is not included, the catalog must refer to the supplement/addendum which contains the item, and the supplement/addendum must refer to the catalog.
-The supplement/addendum must contain the school's name and location and the effective date of the supplement/addendum.
+Mark the catalog with the Catalog Checklist item number at the location where the information appears.
+The catalog of each ACCSC accredited school must include the following required items.
+If any item is not included, the catalog must refer to the supplement/addendum which contains the item, and the supplement/addendum must refer to the supplement/addendum must contain the school's name and location and the effective date of the supplement/addendum.

-As per $Section\ IV\ (C)(1)(b)$ , $Substantive\ Standards$ , $Standards\ of\ Accreditation$ , the catalog must be designed, written, printed, and bound to convey an accurate and dignified impression of the school.
+As per Section IV (C)(1)(b), Substantive Standards, Standards of Accreditation, the catalog must be designed, written, printed, and bound to convey an accurate and dignified impression of the school.
 The catalog's illustrations, photos and narrative must pertain directly to the school and sources of illustrations and photos must be clearly identified.

 Item Number Catalog Checklist Item - Required Items Page Number(s) 1.
 The title of the publication (i.e., "catalog").
 2. The name and address of the school.
 3. The date of publication (month/year).
 4. The school's mission statement.
 5. A statement of the school's history.
 6. A general description of the school's general physical facilities, learning resource system , and equipment.
 7. The maximum number of students in typical classroom or laboratory/shop settings of instruction.
 8. The school's admissions requirements for each program.
 9. The school's admission procedures.
-10. The transfer of credit policy to include the criteria and process for evaluating and accepting credit earned at other institutions for transfer, as well as any types of institutions or sources from which the institution will not accept credits 11.
+10. The transfer of credit policy to include the criteria and process for evaluating and accepting credit earned at other institutions for transfer, as well as any types of institutions or sources from which the institution will not accept credits + 11.
 The total number of clock hours or credit hours as applicable for each course and program.
 12. As applicable, the type of credit hour awarded, semester or quarter.
 13. The length of time in weeks or months normally required for completion of each program.